flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 By default, Flutter only provides US English localizations.
 To add support for other languages, an application must specify additional MaterialApp properties, and include a separate package called `flutter_localizations`.
-As of May 2018, this package supports 24 languages.
+As of April 2019, this package supports about 52 languages.

 To use flutter_localizations, add the package as a dependency to your `pubspec.yaml` file: